upadhyaymeet/react-food/README.md

 - install react and react-dom
 `npm install react`
 `npm install react-dom`

+**Laying Foundation**

 - configure package.json to start our app `npm start`
+- use jsx to create react element

 ## What i learn?